rahulkrajput/Azure-Kubernetes-Service-AKS--Project/02-Azure-AKS-Cluster-Autoscaler/README.md

 curl -w "\n" http://<PublicIP-from-get-svc-output>/hello
 ```
 ## Step-05: Cluster Scale DOWN: Scale our application to 1 pod
-- It might take 5 to 20 minutes to cool down and come down to minimum nodes which will be 2 which we configured during nodegroup creation
+- It might take 5 to 20 minutes to cool down and come down to minimum nodes which we configured during nodegroup creation
 ```
 # Scale down the demo application to 1 pod
 kubectl scale --replicas=1 deploy ca-app-deployment